steamship-core/steamship-langchain/README.md

 ## Deploying on Steamship

-Deploying LangChain apps on Steamship is simple: `ship deploy`.
+Deploying LangChain apps on Steamship is simple: `ship it`.

-From your package directory (where your `api.py` lives), you can issue the `ship deploy` command to generate a manifest file and push your package to Steamship.
+From your package directory (where your `api.py` lives), you can issue the `ship it` command to generate a manifest file and push your package to Steamship.
 You may then use the Steamship SDK to create instances of your package in Workspaces as best fits your needs.

 More on deployment and Workspaces can be found in [our docs](https://docs.steamship.com/).